Immunize on Time, Every Time

 All vaccines used in the United States require extensive safety testing for years -- sometimes even decades -- before they are licensed by the U.S. Food and Drug Administration (FDA).
 The FDA and the CDC work with doctors and other health-care professionals throughout the U.S. to continually monitor the safety of vaccines.
-Learn more about how vaccines are
+Learn more about how vaccines are developed and approved.

 Learn More About Immunizations